Tom Randall (climber): Wide Boyz

 Randall and his climbing partner Pete Whittaker are together known as the Wide Boyz.
-They have a business under this name, selling equipment related to crack climbing, such as crack volume holds and crack gloves, and producing media content on their YouTube channel about crack climbing.

-The documentary of the pair climbing Century Crack in 2011 also goes by the name Wide Boyz.
+Under this name, they produce social media content on YouTube and other platforms and host an annual crack climbing competition known as Crack Fest.
+They also offer training in crack climbing and produce specialized equipment like crack volume holds and crack gloves.

 Lattice Training

-Randall is co-founder of Lattice Training, alongside Ollie Torr, and a climbing coach for the organisation.
-Lattice provides climbing coaching through social media such as YouTube, and private coaching plans.
-They have supported elite climbers, such as Will Bosi in his repeat of Burden of Dreams (V17).
+Alongside Ollie Torr, Randall is co-founder and coach for Lattice Training, a climbing coaching company.
+Specializing in a data-driven approach, Lattice provides coaching through both private training plans and social media content such as YouTube videos.
+They have supported elite climbers, including Will Bosi in his second ascent of one of the world's hardest boulder problems, Burden of Dreams (V17).